-- (a) Assuming that in the absence of recent transactions in comparable vacant sites, it may not be possible to reliably identify the fair value of the land and of the building.
-In such a case the whole lease would be classified as a finance lease under FRS 116, Property, Plant and Equipment. - (b) For the lessee, in the balance sheet, the building is reflected as a fixed asset and future lease payments will be shown under liabilities.
-The depreciation of the building and the interest expense will be charged to the Profit and Loss Account. - (c) For the lessor, the leases payments will be shown as receivables and interest income recognised in the Profit and Loss Account.
+- (i) Accounting treatment - (a) Assuming that in the absence of recent transactions in comparable vacant sites, it may not be possible to reliably identify the fair value of the land and of the building.
+In such a case the whole lease would be classified as a finance lease under FRS 116, Property, Plant and Equipment. - (b) For the lessee, the building is reflected in the balance sheet as a fixed asset and future lease payments will be shown under liabilities.
+The depreciation of the building and the interest expense will be charged to the P&L. - (c) For the lessor, the leases payments will be shown as receivables and interest income recognised in the Profit and Loss Account.